-On March 25, we’re celebrating waffles worldwide (apparently August 24 is National Waffle Day – we’re not complaining that we get to celebrate twice!).
-And while most of us grew up only eating waffles for breakfast, we’re happy to report that these crispy, dimpled treats are now served all day long.
-Here’s six different ways to enjoy them this weekend (and all year long).
+On March 25, we’re celebrating waffles worldwide (and apparently August 24 is National Waffle Day – we’re not complaining that we get to celebrate twice!).
+While most of us grew up only eating waffles for breakfast, we’re happy to report that these crispy, dimpled treats are now served all day long.
+Here are six different ways to enjoy them this weekend (and all year long).

 Classic: Do as the Belgians Do

 In the battle for waffle supremacy, the Belgians come out on top every time.
-At Antoinette’s family-run patisserie and coffee shop in Hastings-on-Hudson, get there in the morning before the 1 p.m. closing to order the Belgian staple, and get it with a generous dollop of crème fraiche and fresh fruit.
-At Eatarry in Tarrytown, expect the classic Belgian waffle, served with fresh fruit and New York-sourced maple syrup.
-Wash it all down with some Silver Tips tea or Coffee Labs coffee, sourced just down Main Street.
+At Antoinette’s family-run patisserie and coffee shop in Hastings-on-Hudson, get there in the morning before the 1 p.m. closing to order the Belgian staple, and get it with a generous dollop of crème fraiche and fresh fruit, or add some bacon into the mix.
+At The Tasty Table in Ossining, you can get Belgian waffles with all kinds of tasty toppings; chocolate chips, strawberries, blueberries, banana, blueberry compote, Nutella drizzle, and cannoli cream are all available.

 View this post on Instagram